Lucandia/desk_organizer_generator/README.md

 # Desk Organizer Generator
 Generate custom 3D models of desktop organizers.
-Visit the original [Printables page](https://www.printables.com/it/model/489136-geometric-soap-dish-holder-normal-with-plate-or-or)!
+Visit the instructions on the [Printables page](https://www.printables.com/it/model/498850-desk-organizer-generator)!

 ## Try the web app: